ahtrahddis/ahtrahddis.github.io/source/content/e-book-how-to.md

 - the **epub** file is converted to **mobi** and **azw3** with [calibre](https://calibre-ebook.com/)

-- for **azw3** files, additional soft hyphenation is added using [hyphenate this!](https://www.mobileread.com/forums/showthread.php?t=208534) calibre plugin
+- for **azw3** files, additional soft hyphenation is applied using [hyphenate this!](https://www.mobileread.com/forums/showthread.php?t=208534) calibre plugin

 Note, that for some texts, **pdf** files are provided too.
 These ones have either been created: